openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetEnteringVehicle.md

 ## Returns

-Returns the vehicle ID the NPC is entering, or 0 if not entering any vehicle.
+Returns the vehicle ID the NPC is entering, or INVALID_VEHICLE_ID if not entering any vehicle.

 ## Examples